kamanashisroy/aroop/README.md

 - libtool
 - valac (If the aroop project does not come with generated C files)
 - C compiler (gnu C compiler for example)

+### Getting aroop source
+Aroop is hosted in [github](https://github.com/kamanashisroy/aroop).
+You can either *clone* the project using git form `https://github.com/kamanashisroy/aroop.git` .
+Or you can download it [here](https://github.com/kamanashisroy/aroop/archive/master.zip).

 ### Compiling aroopc